oravard/typst-dataframes/README.md

  ## Simple use case

  A dataframe is created given its array for each column.
-Displaying the dataframe can be done using `plot` or `table` functions:
+Displaying the dataframe can be done using `plot` or `tbl` functions:
  ```typst
  #import "@preview/dataframes:0.1.0": *